-Don't make any large purchases or take out any additional loans.
+Don't make any large purchases or take out any additional loans during the home buying process.
 Doing so may change your ability to qualify for the loan reflected in the Good Faith Estimate.

 Create a timeline to avoid closing too early or too late.
 Plan when to pack, obtain your homeowner's insurance, and set up utilities, cable, phone, etc.